Ciolo (Apulia): The Regional Coastal Park

-The Otranto coast up to Santa Maria di Leuca is a Regional park that has been established by the Regional Law of the 26th October 2006 n.30 creating a protected area of priority interest.
+The Otranto coast up to Santa Maria di Leuca is a Regional park that has been established by the Regional Law of 26 October 2006 n.30 creating a protected area of priority interest.
 The park was created with the aim of safeguarding the natural heritage of the protected area and enhancing the territory on a sustainable management model, protecting its biodiversity and supporting the economy of the local communities.

 It is one of the biggest natural parks in the province of Lecce.
-Its area extends along the Salento coast for 57 kilometers and embraces an important cultural, geological and landscape heritage characterized by the presence of faunistic and flogistic species.
+Its area extends along the Salento coast for 57 kilometers and embraces an important cultural, geological and landscape heritage characterized by the presence of faunistic and floristic species.

 The borders of the Regional Park includes 12 municipalities of Lecce province: Alessano, Andrano, Castrignano del Capo, Castro, Corsano, Diso, Gagliano del Capo, Ortelle, Otranto, Santa Cesarea Terme, Tiggiano and Tricase.

 From a geological point of view the park is formed by a stratification which dates from the Late Cretaceous to the Quaternary periods.

 The constitution of the park aims principally at safeguarding and the protecting the historic - architectonic heritage, the coastal system and the autocrathonous greenery, with particular attention to the Quercus macrolepis.

 Additionally there are also three Site of Community Importance included in The Regional Coastal Park: